GDSC-RCCIIT/General-Purpose-Scripts/scripts/spectrogram/README.md

 ## Usage
+1. Install requirements using -> pip install -r requirements.txt
-1. Run using -> python script.py
+2. Run using -> python script.py
-2. Enter File Path
+3. Enter File Path

 ## Working
 Can be used in decrypting steganographic images.